alexsohn1126/alexsohn1126/README.md

 This is my Github page, you can check out what I have worked on here!

-I am looking for an entry-level software developer job..
-If you would like to refer me, please reach out on LinkedIn!
+I am currently working for @getsentry!

 ### Project Overviews